 14. Dubliners by James Joyce

 If you’ve ever wondered what life was like in Ireland at the beginning of the 20th century, then look no further.
 The fifteen short stories in this collection form a vivid image of traditional Irish middle-class life at the height of Irish nationalism, and these middle-class citizens’ desperate search for identity.
-Published in 1914, several of the stories’ characters eventually make their way into Ulysses, Joyce’s magnum opus.
+Published in 1914, Dubliners was the first outing for several characters who eventually make their way into Ulysses, Joyce’s magnum opus.